playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/more-cameras.md

 ## Current Camera

 Another way you might want to create interactivity with cameras is by switching between multiple cameras.
-You can achieve this by adding several camera Entities to your pack; ensure that only one is activated; and then alter which is the current camera at runtime in your script.
+You can achieve this by adding several camera Entities to your Scene; ensure that only one is activated; and then alter which is the current camera at runtime in your script.

 ~~~javascript~~~
 pc.script.create('camera_manager', function (app) {